angshu-bikash/HIT137-Assignment02/README.md

 #### QS.
 3: Encryption-decryption, error correction

-### Data: As the .csv files are a quite bit large, just including the zip file to download the data (Inside "data & image folder")
+### Data: As the .csv files are quite bit large, just including the whole zip file with the data needed